Lintu3/Raspberry_Project/README.md

 Now I have remote control to my kitchen light.
 Cool!

 As I mentioned before this thing is evolving and I'm making voice control system for it now.
-It's currently working with Google voice recognition API and I set the key words by my self.
+It's currently working with Google web speech API and I set the key words by my self.
 The code is kinda funny looking because its still a test.
 It works really well but sometimes the ambient sound filter thing makes it not recognice my words if I don't speak loudly.

 Now I'm waiting for more Arduinos to arrive and some other stuff.
 I want to try making a bigger network of things and see if Raspberry can handle the load from multiple sources.
 Let's see what I come up with. :)